-We are currently evaluating ARGX-113 in two Phase 2 clinical trials, one in patients with MG and one in patients with ITP.
-We expect to report topline data from these clinical trials in the first quarter of 2018 and in the second half of 2018, respectively.
-Following the conclusion of these Phase 2 clinical trials, we plan to prioritize MG and ITP and prepare to conduct a pivotal clinical trial in one or both of the indications.
+We recently completed a Phase 2 clinical trial of ARGX-113 in patients with MG, and we are currently evaluating ARGX-113 in two Phase 2 clinical trials, one in patients with ITP and one in patients with PV.
+We reported topline data from the MG clinical trial in December 2017, and we expect to report topline data from the ITP clinical trial and interim data from the PV clinical trial in the second half of 2018.
+We plan to advance ARGX-113 into Phase 3 clinical development before the end of 2018, subject to discussions at an end-of-Phase 2 meeting with the FDA, which we intend to schedule in 2018, aiming for a first approval in MG.
+Depending on the outcome of the ITP and PV clinical trials and subject to discussions with regulatory agencies, we intend to enter into Phase 3 clinical development of ARGX-113 in one or both of these indications.
 In addition to the current intravenous formulation of ARGX-113, we are also developing a subcutaneous formulation designed to make ARGX-113 accessible to larger patient populations including patients requiring chronic therapy, potentially outside of the hospital setting.
-We plan to initiate a Phase 1 clinical trial in healthy volunteers for a subcutaneous formulation of ARGX-113 in the second half of 2017.
+We initiated a Phase 1 clinical trial in healthy volunteers for a subcutaneous formulation of ARGX-113 in October 2017 for the treatment of chronic autoimmune diseases.